unicitynetwork/tx-flow-engine/README.md

 ### SDK: state_machine.js, helper.js
 It is a library of functions you can use to integrate you project with the transaction flow engine.
 You can use it to mint, send and receive tokens.
  - mint: creates a token structure, generates uniicity certificate for proving single mint for the given token id.
- - createTx: generates transaction structure and single-spend proof in Unicity certificate for the token, recipient's pointer, salt, sender's secret and transport object
+ - createTx: generates transaction structure and state transition commitment in Unicity certificate for the token, recipient's pointer, salt, sender's secret and transport object
  - exportFlow: used to export token and transaction as a JSON object flow
  - importFlow: used to import token and optionally transaction from the flow JSON object.
 If transaction is present, the recipient resolves it into the token state transition and derives the latest token state.
  - getTokenStatus: probes the current token state against the given user's secret (verifies the respective ownership) and spend proof (has the latest state been already spent, but not updated in the given token structure) via querieng the Unicity gateway